• Art magazine

 The Flower Thrower - Banksy (West Jordanland)

-The attempt to choose between all Banksy pieces for this list is almost impossible, so large is its range and its influence.
-While his “Girl with Balloon” series in London is often considered his most iconic work, “The Flower Thrower” is more important due to its symbolic location and uniqueness.
+Trying to choose between all of Banksy's pieces for this list is nearly impossible, such is his breadth and influence.
+While his "Girl with Balloon" series in London is often considered his most iconic work, "The Flower Thrower" is more significant in our view due to its symbolic location and uniqueness.

-If you only take the pilgrimage in your life to see a piece of Banksy, it should be.
+If you only make the pilgrimage in your life to see a piece by Banksy, then it should be this one.

 The Flower Thrower - Banksy (West Bank)